Brian is a dog lover who's highly interested in the mental and emotional lives of dogs. He owns and trains Wally, a Coton de Tulear.

 The Coton calls Madagascar his native home.
 There, the Coton is still considered the official dog of the African nation.
 It is sometimes said that the Coton de Tulear survived via natural selection before man found and domesticated the dogs, while his ancestors the Tenerife and later the Coton de Reunion formed the foundation of the Coton de Tulear.
 Today's Coton developed from those Reunions as they made their way via trade routes and such to Tulear in Madagascar.

 The Coton was domesticated around the 19th century, not all that long ago as far as dog breeds go.
-Once that occurred, people quickly fell in love with the Coton's looks and temperament and the fact he didn't smell "like a dog", making him very attractive to the noble classes.
+Once that occurred, people quickly fell in love with the Coton's looks and temperament and the fact he didn't smell "like a dog," making him very attractive to the noble classes.
 This is how he got on his way to being the royal dog of Madagascar.
-He was also taken back to Europe by French traders, considering that Tulear was under French control at the time, which is how he made a home in the hearts of Europeans dog fanciers.
+He was also taken back to Europe by French traders, considering that Tulear was under French control at the time, which is how he made a home in the hearts of European dog fanciers.

-Coton de Tulear Breed Standards
+Coton de Tulear Breed Standards and Information

 - American Coton Club - Coton de Tulear Breed Standard